 Let’s give it our all today! 頑張る

 From the picture above, this seem inspired that ubiquitous Japanese word ganbatte — do your best!
 But though it sounds like common enough English, thinking it through, I never hear the phrase spoken that way outside of an animanga context.
 Tellingly, a Google search for “let’s give it our all” brings up dictionary references for foreign languages, including Japanese, but few examples of the phrase used natively in English beyond bland motivational announcements for charities.
-In context of the visual novel world though, I suppose it works to establish the character Grace as a sweet deredere anime girl archetype in the same way a Japanese work would do so, even if I could hardly imagine an American shelf-stocker ever saying it in earnest.
+In context of the visual novel world though, I suppose it works to establish the character Grace as a sweet deredere anime girl archetype in the same way a Japanese work would do, even if I could hardly imagine an American shelf-stocker ever saying it in earnest.

 I see. そうか